 Procurement Description Documents File Contents Appendix G youth and families who have been involved with the child welfare or juvenile justice system; immigrant and refugee families).
-10. Collaborative ollaborative A request for proposals to ol-based Mental support new or enhanced ch and collaborative school-based tance Abuse mental health and RFP 1003-10-RLD The request for proposals School-based Mental Health and 1003-10_ad1 An addendum containing questions and answers Substance Abuse Services RFP 1003-10_ad2 A second addendum containing questions and answers.
+10. Collaborative A request for proposals to RFP 1003-10-RLD The request for proposals School-based Mental Health and support new or enhanced 1003-10_ad1 An addendum containing questions and answers Substance Abuse Services RFP collaborative school-based mental health and substance abuse services, with an emphasis on indicated prevention, early intervention, screening, brief intervention and referral to treatment.
+1003-10_ad2 A second addendum containing questions and answers.